secf00tprint/blog/blog/_posts/2024-06-20-portforwarding-docker-en.md

 If you set up the asymmetric public keys like in previous chapter described and have a newer version of ssh you can use the '-J' switch without interaction.

+<pre><code class="bash">ssh -J jumphost@192.168.1.5,jumphost@192.168.2.111 inside_server@192.168.3.5
+</code></pre>

+Confirm possibly shown up messages `Are you sure you want to continue connecting (yes/no/[fingerprint])?`.
+If you exit this session and reenter:

+<pre><code class="bash">ssh -J jumphost@192.168.1.5,jumphost@192.168.2.111 inside_server@192.168.3.5
+</code></pre>

+you should be able to connect directly.

-You can also now use a config file to make it easier to reuse.
+You can also now use a the aforementioned config file to make it easier to reuse.
 New commands in comparison to chapter [SSH Config using "-J"](#ssh-config-using--j) are

+-> das folgende nach -A -tt usw Kommando geben und erklären wie man die Config dort verwendet
 <pre><code class="bash">-A:
 ForwardAgent yes